Tower Hill: Trinity Square and Gardens

 After the abandonment of Tower Hill as a site for public executions, Trinity Square and Gardens were laid out in 1797 by Samuel Wyatt as the setting for Trinity House, completed a year earlier as headquarters of the Corporation of Trinity House.

 In the 1880s, a section of the London Underground Circle Line was constructed beneath Trinity Square Gardens.
 In the first decade of the 20th century small buildings, courts and yards bordering Trinity Square were cleared to make way for the construction of the Port of London Authority headquarters at 10 Trinity Square.
-Begun in 1912 and completed in 1922, the Grade II* building is now a Four Seasons hotel which opened as such on 26th January 2017.
+Begun in 1912 and completed in 1922, the Grade II* building is now a Four Seasons hotel which opened as such on 26 January 2017.

-The Merchant Navy Memorial, First World War section, Grade I-listed, was unveiled by Queen Mary (deputising for her husband, King George V) on 12th December 1928.
-To avoid overshadowing this, the Grade II* Second World War section is In the form of a sunken garden and was unveiled by HM The Queen on 5th December 1955 while that commemorating merchant seamen killed in the 1982 Falklands War was unveiled on 4th September 2005 by the First Sea Lord, Admiral Sir Alan West.
+The Merchant Navy Memorial, First World War section, Grade I-listed, was unveiled by Queen Mary (deputising for her husband, King George V) on 12 December 1928.
+To avoid overshadowing this, the Grade II* Second World War section is in the form of a sunken garden and was unveiled by The Queen on 5 December 1955 while that commemorating merchant seamen killed in the 1982 Falklands War was unveiled on 4 September 2005 by the First Sea Lord, Admiral Sir Alan West.

 Tower Hill Trust

-In October 1933, Reverend P B (“Tubby”) Clayton of All Hallows by the Tower and Dr B R Leftwich published “The Pageant of Tower Hill”, which included the outline of a scheme to improve Tower Hill.
+In October 1933, Reverend P B ("Tubby") Clayton of All Hallows by the Tower and Dr B R Leftwich published "The Pageant of Tower Hill", which included the outline of a scheme to improve Tower Hill.
 In December 1933 the inaugural meeting of the Tower Hill Improvement Fund was held.
-Lord Wakefield was elected President and launched an appeal at the Guildhall in January 1934.
+Lord Wakefield was elected president and launched an appeal at the Guildhall in January 1934.

-One of the Trust's first actions was to create a beach on the north bank of the Thames between St Katherine’s Steps and the Tower for families from the East End.
+One of the Trust's first actions was to create a beach on the north bank of the Thames between St Katherine's Steps and the Tower for families from the East End.

 In 1937 the Fund became the Tower Hill Improvement Trust and set about purchasing a number of buildings it considered eyesores.
 These were demolished in order to provide gardens and open public spaces.
-Among the buildings demolished was the giant Myer’s tea warehouse, which stood next to All Hallows and blocked the view of the Tower from the west.
+Among the buildings demolished was the giant Myer's tea warehouse, which stood next to All Hallows and blocked the view of the Tower from the west.

-During 2001-2003 the Trust part-financed the refurbishment of Trinity Square Gardens.
+During 2001–2003 the Trust part-financed the refurbishment of Trinity Square Gardens.

 In June 2006 the Trust's name was shortened to Tower Hill Trust.